DataStax-Academy/ac220-labs/lab07-storage-attached-indexes/steps/step02.md

 In this step you will create some SAI indexes to support more queries in the `customers` table.

 The data you entered contains customers from multiple countries.
-Execute a querie to retrieve all customers from the USA. and types.
+Execute a query to retrieve all customers from the USA. and types.

 ✅ Retrieve USA customers
 ```